 Glutes & Hamstrings

-8 Skills and Drills For Activation
+8 Skills and Drills for Activation

 strength

-How many times has your yoga teacher said “feel your glutes” in a particular posture in a yoga class, but you’re not sure exactly what that means or what it’s actually supposed to feel like.
-Losing or not understanding the connection to the sensations in your body can be quite easy, unless you’re intentional about locking in to each action in your asana practice.
-It’s more than that though, it’s also about learning the techniques to actually make the connection.
-Learning effective techniques and implementing them can help you to get to know your body in a deeper way and this can effectively change how you move.
+How many times has your yoga teacher said “feel your glutes” in a particular posture in a yoga class, but you’re not sure exactly what that means or what it’s actually supposed to feel like?
+You can easily lose or misunderstand the connection to the sensations in your body unless you’re intentional about locking in to each action in your asana practice.
+It’s more than that though—it’s also about learning the techniques to actually make the connection.
+Learning effective techniques and implementing them can help you to get to know your body in a deeper way, and this can very effectively change how you move.
 In today’s video, Matt highlights 8 effective ways for you to connect to your glutes and hamstrings in order to strengthen them for better functionality overall.

 chromatic yoga 15 hour immersion